 At Richmond Methodist School we acknowledge that parents of children with SEND may have more concerns than parents of other children.
-Consequently we are happy to meet with them regularly and urge our families to contact us if ever they are anxious.
+Consequently, we are happy to meet with them regularly and urge our families to contact us if ever they are anxious.
+Members of the Senior Leadership Team are always available, every morning, for informal conversations.

-We provide an SEND 'drop in' session every half term.
+We provide SEND 'drop in' sessions every term.
 These are sessions open to all of our parents, whether they have a child with SEND or not.
 It is an opportunity for parents to network, seek informal advice from the SENDCo, share experiences and work collaboratively to improve and maintain our school's SEND offer.
 We also advertise and promote various parent training and support sessions throughout the year.